How Numerai Works: Tournament, Staking, and the Meta-Model

 All staked predictions are combined into a single stake-weighted meta-model:

-Models with more NMR staked get proportionally more influence on the meta-model.
-The result is a self-filtering system: models that perform well accumulate stake and influence, while models that perform poorly burn stake and lose influence.
-Bad predictors get priced out over time.
+Models with more NMR staked get proportionally more influence.
+Models that perform well accumulate stake; models that perform poorly burn stake and lose influence.
+Over time, bad predictors get priced out.

 Key Concepts